January Month-long Intensive

 Early payment discount: Pay the full tuition by September 30 and save $500.

-The Month-long Intensive is Shakespeare & Company’s signature workshop.
+The January Intensive is Shakespeare & Company’s signature workshop.
 For six days a week, morning to night, participants immerse themselves in voice, movement, text analysis, exploration of the actor/audience relationship, sonnet work, scene work, clown, stage fight, and in-depth discussions about the function of theatre and the role of the actor in today’s world.

 Program Description

-The goal of the Month-long Intensive is to expand the actor’s vocal, physical, emotional, and imaginative responsiveness to language through Linklater voice work, and to apply it to the delights and demands of Shakespeare’s text.
+The goal of the January Intensive is to expand the actor’s vocal, physical, emotional, and imaginative responsiveness to language through Linklater voice work, and to apply it to the delights and demands of Shakespeare’s text.
 Shakespeare & Company faculty offer an integrated approach in which each class complements and builds upon the others, and each participant receives careful and considered attention and support.

 Shakespeare & Company’s Month-long Intensive is geared towards mid-career theater professionals.
 If you are a current undergraduate student, please consider the Summer Shakespeare Intensive.